 If a holiday falls on a Tuesday or Thursday, many businesses will take the Monday or Friday off too.
 This is known as a 'puente', a 'bridge' between the holiday and the weekend.
 Sometimes, if the holiday falls on a Wednesday, staff may take both Monday and Tuesday off.

-Sundays in general are also a bad time to get anything done in Spain.
-Different Autonomous Communities have different laws regarding shopping on a Sunday - in Madrid, for example, the shops are open on the first Sunday of a month and closed on the rest of the them.
+Sundays, in general, are also a bad time to get anything done in Spain.
+Different Autonomous Communities have different laws regarding shopping on a Sunday - in Madrid, for example, the shops are open on the first Sunday of a month and closed on the rest of them.
 Most regions are more relaxed regarding Sunday opening in December.

 Big shops like El Corte Inglés and FNAC often open on public holidays (though not on Sundays and not on Workers' Day - May 1).

 Museums and other activities aimed at tourists may have their weekly closed day on Monday instead.
-Bars and cafes will usually have either Sunday or Monday off, but some might capitalise on
+Bars and cafes will usually have either Sunday or Monday off, but some might capitalize on

 While on the subject of businesses being closed, remember the Siesta in Spain, while still affects the opening times of shops and companies.